How To Meditate

 Meditation is all about teaching the mind to let go of things that it wants to hold on to.
 You don’t have to have an “empty mind” because you are just learning how to do this!
 As you just start out, you just need to think about breathing.
 You can adjust your practice later on.
 Right now the idea is just to learn how to meditate and find your space.

 You can also focus on something in the room.
 This helps you let go of feelings or thoughts and start to shut down things that have been weighing on you.
-But this single focus is a little hard for beginners, so we suggest that you simply close your eyes and start your practice with just letting thoughts flow through like water through a filter.
+But this single focus is a little hard for beginners, so we suggest that you simply close your eyes and start your practice by just letting thoughts flow through like water through a filter.

 When you allow your mind to observe thoughts, but not get involved with them or take them down the rabbit hole of inspection, you become more aware of how much you judge and hold on to thoughts that can be easily released.